aspose-words/Aspose.Words-API-References-Tutorials/english/net/programming-with-tables/auto-fit-table-to-contents/_index.md

 2. Add a reference to the Aspose.Words for .NET library.

 ## Step 2: Load the Word document
-To start working with the table, we need to load the Word document that contains the table.
+To start Words Processing with the table, we need to load the Word document that contains the table.
 Follow these steps:

 ```csharp
 // Path to your document directory